Jyoti-Chaurasia/Jyoti-Chaurasia/README.md

 # Hello folks!👋

 My name is Jyoti Chaurasia.
-I am Student at GL BAJAJ NOIDA pursuing Btech in CSE-AIML.
+I am a pre-final year student at GL BAJAJ Greater Noida pursuing Btech in CSE-AIML.

-## &#x270d; Member of GDG and actively participate in Tech events
+## &#x270d; Member of GDG New Delhi,GDG Noida,WTM,GDSC-GLB and actively participate in Tech events

 I am tech enthusiast and I like doing DSA as well as learning new things everyday.